Liver cancer claims

 Liver cancer claims video

 The lifetime risk of developing liver cancer is 1 in 58 for men and 1 in 22 for women.
 Liver cancer is often a fatal disease.
 When it has spread to distant organs, the five-year survival rate is only 3%.
 Some of the causes of liver cancer are hepatitis B or C, excessive alcohol consumption, smoking, cirrhosis, and obesity.
 Nevertheless, a lesser-known risk factor for this disease is toxic exposure.
 Veterans who spent a significant time on contaminated military bases and firefighters who use the fire suppressant AFFF are at high risk of developing liver cancer.
 For instance, the solvent vinyl chloride substantially increases the risk of developing liver cancer.
-It was present on numerous military installations during the last century, including Camp Lejeune.
+It was present on numerous military installations during the last century.
 If you are a veteran, family member, or firefighter with liver cancer, we advise you to contact our attorneys, as they specialize in toxic exposure and might be able to help you file a claim and obtain compensation.

 Our Attorneys